bbatsov/batsov.com/_posts/2022-06-09-modern-emacs-redux.md

 [^1]: I'm never tired of comparisons with `vim`, though.
 [^2]: That being said, I don't mind tastefully copying some really great features of other editors and adapting them to Emacs.
+[^3]: Supposedly some of those problems are addressed by [Commercial Emacs](https://github.com/commercial-emacs/commercial-emacs#how-has-the-code-diverged-thus-far).